oriondollar/vagrant_en/README.md

 ## Generation

-You can generate molecules with the repo by calling `python scripts/gen.py --name vagrant --ckpt_epoch 100`.
+You can generate molecules by calling `python scripts/gen.py --name vagrant --ckpt_epoch 100`.
 The `--name` and `--ckpt_epoch` arguments are rquired.
 Additional options can be passed to select a sampling method or additional hyperparameters.
 For instance, to use robust sampling and calculate the coherence of each sample, you would call `python scripts/gen.py --name vagrant --ckpt_epoch 100 --sample_method robust --calc_coherence`.

 ## Conformers